brevzin/cpp_proposals/2996_reflection/reflection.md

   - any template
   - any namespace (including the global namespace) or namespace alias
   - any object that is a _permitted result of a constant expression_
-  - any value with _structural type_ that is a permitted result of a constant expression
+  - any value of _structural type_ that may be held by a permitted result of a constant expression
   - the null reflection (when default-constructed)

 We for now restrict the space of reflectable values to those of structural type in order to meet two requirements: